linroger/FinanceCompendium/III. Markets and Institutions/Market Structure/Financial Markets and Institutions 2/III. Liquidity of Assets/Class 8-Markets, Meltdowns, and Arbitrage/UBS Shareholder Report on UBS's Write-Downs.md

 - Within the IB, the Fixed Income business area's Rates business had Subprime positions.
 The Rates business had warehoused and retained Collateralized Debt Obligations ("CDOs") backed by Subprime collateral, including (in particular) Super Senior tranches of such CDOs.
 These Subprime positions were held principally by the CDO desk within Rates.
 More detail on this business is set out at section 4.2 of this Shareholder Report.
 - Also within IB the Foreign Exchange / Cash Collateral Trading ("FX/CCT") business had Subprime positions in the ABS Trading Portfolio, which was a part of the overall Relative Value Trading Portfolio ("RVT Portfolio") managed by the IB FX/CCT ABS Trading team.
 More detail on this business is set out at section 4.3 of this Shareholder Report.

 Losses on the DRCM trading strategies contributed approximately $16\%$ of UBS's Subprime Losses for the year ended 31 December 2007.
-The IB's CDO desk contributed approximately  $66\%$  of UBS's Subprime Losses in the same period and losses from the FX/CCT business a further  $10\%$ .
+The IB's CDO desk contributed approximately $66\%$ of UBS's Subprime Losses in the same period and losses from the FX/CCT business a further $10\%$.
 Other parts of the IB's Fixed Income business (such as the SPG Proprietary Trading desk and the Credit Fixed Income ("CFI") business) contributed to the remainder of UBS's Subprime Losses.
 Given the significance of the losses suffered by the three businesses set out above, these are the focus of this Shareholder Report.

-# 3. Business Model Pursued by UBS in the Areas Affected by Subprime Losses
+## 3. Business Model Pursued by UBS in the Areas Affected by Subprime Losses

-# 3.1 UBS Group – Overall Strategic Objectives
+### 3.1 UBS Group – Overall Strategic Objectives

-This section of the report briefly describes the process by which UBS determined its strategic objectives and then considers how relevant Business Group ("BG") strategies were implemented as relevant within the business areas giving rise to the most significant parts of the Subprime Losses.

-# 3.1.1 Establishment of UBS Group Strategic Objectives
+#### 3.1.1 Establishment of UBS Group Strategic Objectives

-Each year, UBS produces a consolidated 5 Year Strategic Plan.
-UBS also produces a consolidated 1 Year Operational Plan.
-These plans are based on input from Senior Management in each BG and are submitted to the Group Executive Board ("GEB") and Chairman's Office ("ChO") for approval.

-Once approved by the GEB, these plans are submitted to the BoD for approval, together with each BG's own 5 Year Plan presentation.
-In developing strategy, UBS applies a measure of aggregate risk exposure across all risk types and businesses, termed earnings-at-risk ("EaR").

-# 3.1.2 UBS Group Strategy in 2006 and 2007
+#### 3.1.2 UBS Group Strategy in 2006 and 2007

-UBS's strategy is to operate as a global firm that concentrates on three global core businesses – (1) wealth management, (2) asset management and (3) investment banking and securities trading – as well as retail and corporate banking in Switzerland.
-One of the key strategic objectives was the integrated business model, with a "one firm" approach designed to facilitate client referrals and the exchange of products and distribution services between businesses and as a result contribute to revenue flows.

-At the Group level, the 5 year strategic focus articulated for 2006 - 2010 was to aim for significant revenue increases whilst also allowing for more cost expansion.
-However the Group's risk profile in 2006 was not predicted to change substantially, with a moderate growth in overall Risk Weighted Assets ("RWA").

-Key strategic growth initiatives for the UBS Group in 2006 included:

-- Expanding market share in existing businesses, e.g. by attracting new clients in fast growing segments and increasing business volume with existing clients;
-- Expansion in emerging markets, e.g. including the acquisition and integration of the Brazilian financial services firm Banco Pactual into UBS's IB, wealth management ("WM") and asset management operations;
-- Expansion of business in the Asia Pacific ("APAC") region – with strategic emphasis on China, India and Japan and the domestic build-out of wealth management across APAC;
-- Further US wealth management integration within Global Wealth Management & Business Banking ("GWM&BB") integrating product offerings and strengthening client services;
-- Expansion of onshore European Wealth Management ("EWM") business; and
-- Implementation of DRCM in line with announcements made in 2005.

-The 5 year strategic focus as articulated in the 5 Year Plan for 2007 - 2011 confirmed the previous year's trend of double-digit top-line increases with a slower growth in non-personnel expenses.
-In 2007, increased overall RWA growth was predicted, with the IB contributing roughly two-thirds of the predicted increase.

-The major strategic initiatives noted in the 5 Year Strategic Plan 2007 - 2011 to foster future revenue and profit growth included:

-- Within GWM&BB, further emphasis on EWM and key client and product initiatives in WM US;
-- Within IB, the development / integration of the Pactual business and of the Global Syndicated Finance, Real Estate and Fixed Income businesses; and
-- Within Global AM, further diversification of investment capabilities, including DRCM, and further diversification into new markets.

-In summary therefore, in the period most relevant to assessing UBS's Subprime Losses (i.e. 2006 / 2007), UBS at a Group level focused on initiatives that were intended to further implement the integrated business model and grow businesses in line with UBS's long standing focus on its three global core businesses.
-There was not, at the Group level, a particular and specific decision either to develop business in, or to increase exposure to, Subprime markets.
-Additionally, there was no specific decision substantially to increase UBS's overall risk taking in connection with these growth initiatives.

-However, within the growth initiatives approved by the BoD and by Group Senior Management, there was, amongst other things, a focus on the growth of certain businesses that did, as part of their activities, invest in or increase UBS's exposure to the US Subprime sector by virtue of investments in securities referencing the sector.
-In particular, these included DRCM and the IB's Fixed Income business as described below.

-# 3.2 Dillon Read Capital Management
+### 3.2 Dillon Read Capital Management

-On 30 June 2005, UBS announced the launch of a new alternative investment management business within Global AM.
-At the same time, it was announced that DRCM would be headed by J Costas as CEO (until then the IB's Chairman and CEO and a member of the GEB and deputy CEO UBS) and that J Costas would leave the GEB at the end of 2005.
-It was also announced that H Jenkins would succeed J Costas as IB CEO.

-DRCM's formation dates back to strategy work undertaken in early 2004.
-The rationale for creating DRCM reflected a desire to:

-- Establish a new alternative investment business;
-Diversify allocation of capital and risk appetite through third party investors;
-- Meet client demand to co-invest in certain IB investment strategies;
-- Support retention of existing talent and attraction of new talent; and
-- Create a valuable franchise for UBS.

-Whilst work on the creation of DRCM progressed for some time, decisions on the composition of the Senior Management team were made relatively late in the process.
-In consequence, the DRCM business case and internal agreements and arrangements to close

-the DRCM transaction were eventually effected with considerable speed and concluded with less opportunity for wider internal review than might otherwise have been the case.

-On 29 June 2005, an agreement was reached that DRCM would receive the IB's Principal Finance and Credit Arbitrage ("PFCA"), Mortgage Origination Services Group ("MOSG") and Commercial Real Estate ("CRE") businesses, together with approximately 120 staff.

-Oversight arrangements for DRCM were relatively complex and reflected a non-standard governance model.
-DRCM was held within Global AM for reporting and management control, but the IB was exposed to the risks and rewards of DRCM's performance in managing its proprietary capital within DRCM's Controlled Finance Companies ("CFC") – wholly controlled and fully consolidated UBS entities.
-To support UBS's strategic objectives to allow sufficient third party investment, DRCM also needed to establish separate Outside Investor Funds ("OIF"), in which UBS's risk exposure was limited to its minority interest.
-This additional organizational layer added complexity, because the OIF was overseen not by the IB but by Global AM's risk and control functions, in a manner consistent with Global AM's general approach to discharging its obligations to third party investment management clients.

-On 5 June 2006, the IB's PFCA, MOSG and CRE businesses were transferred to Global AM as part of the formation of DRCM and on 1 November 2006, DRCM launched its first OIF.

-The development of the DRCM trading strategies relevant to this Shareholder Report is described in further detail at section 4.

-# 3.3 Investment Bank Fixed Income business
+### 3.3 Investment Bank Fixed Income business

 As a result of the agreements relating to the formation of DRCM, UBS made two senior leadership changes in the IB.
 In June 2005, P Wuffli, the then Group CEO recommended to the BoD that H Jenkins succeed J Costas as IB CEO and the BoD approved this appointment on 29 June 2005, effective from 1 July 2005.
 S Bunce was also recommended to become IB Head of Fixed Income, replacing M Hutchins.